Some inclusions in chocolate are meant to be immortal.

 If 2017 has been the triumph of healthy flavors like ginger and turmeric, chocolate makers are going back to some heavier, creamier inclusions in 2018, together with floral additions, trendy spices and superfoods.

 For those who don’t know it, tahini is a sauce obtained by toasting and grounding sesame seeds.
 It has a yogurty consistency, and it is often used in vegan (but also non-vegan) diets as a dressing for salads or as a base to make hummus.
 Surprisingly, chocolatiers around the world are liking this unusual ingredient.
 Blended into caramels or directly added to the chocolate, it confers a creamy consistency and a toasted aroma without any added crunchiness.
-Naive Chocolate in Estonia makes a Milk Chocolate Bar With Tahini, while Zotter Chocolates in Austria sells a Tahini Palestine bar.
+Naive Chocolate in Lithuania makes a Milk Chocolate Bar With Tahini, while Zotter Chocolates in Austria sells a Tahini Palestine bar.
 The trend is also catching up in the US.

 2. BROWN BUTTER